'Italy scalp caps off year like no other for NI'

 Italy huffed and puffed in search of an equaliser, but the resilient hosts stood firm to claim a famous win.

 "They are a massive nation in terms of their culture.
-Football is their culture," said manager Shiels.
+Football is their culture," said Shiels.

 "They strolled through to the finals of the World Cup and to take that scalp is a brilliant feeling."